Skip to content

 4. Drop Trigger - When to drop: an IEvent that starts the drop (defaults to toggling with grab if unset), conditions, and preparation process.

-5. Drop Destination - Where to place: optional destination storage, filters, and selection mode.
+5. Drop Destination - Where to place: a SmartAttachmentPoint (Dynamic mode for live detection, or a static reference) plus filter chain.
 DetachIfNoDestination controls whether the agent releases the object when no valid slot exists.

 6. Automation - Continuous operation: AutoRepeat restarts the cycle automatically.
 BufferRequests queues grab/drop events that arrive during the wrong state.